-A minimum enrollment in at least four graduate level credits, except for some alternative loan programs, is required to participate in all loan programs.
+A minimum enrollment in at least six credits, except for some alternative loan programs, is required to participate in all loan programs.
 Aid offers are for one academic year and require that the student complete a FAFSA each year to be considered for continuing eligibility.